-Mary Jo Kirisits’s research group will mentor REU students in one of several ongoing drinking-water projects.
+Mary Jo Kirisits’s research group will mentor students in one of several ongoing drinking-water projects.
 The first investigates the effect of climate change on water treatment practice at small drinking-water systems.
 The objective is to develop guidelines for small-system operators to account for temperature changes in their treatment systems.
 The second project involves emerging biological drinking water treatment systems and the goal is to decrease the energy and associated greenhouse gas footprint of centralized water treatment.

 Shalene Jha is an associate professor in UT Austin’s Department of Integrative Biology.
 Broadly, the Jha Lab investigates ecological and evolutionary processes from genes to landscapes, to quantify global change impacts on plant-animal interactions, movement ecology, and the provisioning of ecosystem services.
 Dr. Jha’s work has provided insight into the environmental drivers of pollinator diversity, has revealed the complex and dynamic nature of wild pollinator foraging, and has exposed critical urbanization and elevation barriers to plant and pollinator gene flow across historic and contemporary time periods.